nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 * Ability to edit a Markdown file on your computer (in any text editor).
 * The `Narratives Debugger <https://nextstrain.org/edit/narratives>`__ open in an internet browser.

-The aim is to author your own narratives, so we suggest adapting the Markdown files introduced below to form your own narrative once you've worked through the tutorial.
-For this you'll need:

-* One or more datasets that you wish to visualise, and these should be accessible via `nextstrain.org <https://nextstrain.org>`__.
-See :doc:`/guides/share/index` for more information.
-* An idea of what you wish to write for each slide (you can always start with a single slide and add more as you go).

 The basics of how a narrative works
 ===================================